cytoscape/cytoscape.js/documentation/md/events.md

 ## Collection events

 These events are custom to Cytoscape.js.
-You can bind to these events for collections.
+You can listen to these events for collections.

  * `add` : when an element is added to the graph
  * `remove` : when an element is removed from the graph